-If a local government, community organization, or key stakeholder has a preference for a particular alternative, it should be identified in the alternatives chapter as part of the discussion and consideration of that alternative.
+The preferred alternative is selected in the ROD or the FONSI.
+If a local government, community organization, or key stakeholder has a preference for a particular alternative, it should be identified in the alternatives chapter as part of the study and consideration of that alternative.